-Catherine, Tony and the team met with one of the GC Business Growth Hub's specialist manufacturing advisors at their factory in Bolton.
+One of the specialist Manufacturing team, met with Catherine, Tony and the team at their factory in Bolton.
 He spent time getting to know the business and performed a value stream map of manufacturing processes which found ways they could reduce production lead times and increase sales.

-They identified that the time Tony spent on bespoke artwork projects was more profitable to the business than time spent producing signs for bars and restaurants.
-By reorganising their workforce they were able to create additional capacity for Tony to focus on these higher-value products.
+He said: “The value stream map identified that the time Tony spent on bespoke artwork projects was more profitable to the business than time spent producing signs for bars and restaurants.

 In addition, they moved resource from the office to the shop floor, upskilling an existing member of the team who was keen to progress.
 This enabled them to take on a new employee, which has created an adaptable, more knowledgeable workforce.